discord-jda/JDA-Website/docs/using-jda/interactions.md

 - A `StringSelectInteractionEvent` for a String Select Menu interaction
 - An `EntitySelectInteractionEvent` for an Entity Select Menu interaction

-Both interaction events will contain the values that were selected by the user.
+Both interaction events provide the values that were selected by the user.

 !!! example "Example String Select Handling"
     === "Java"